zackkrida/fauxpenverse-frontend/README.md

 ### Choosing which API to use

-You don't need to have the Openverse API running locally to be able to run the frontend application.
-It's configured to communicate, by default, with the [production API](https://api.openverse.engineering) that's already publicly available.
+You don't need to have the fauxpenverse API running locally to be able to run the frontend application.
+It's configured to communicate, by default, with the [production API](https://api.fauxpenverse.engineering) that's already publicly available.
 If you need to test against changes in your local API, set the `API_URL` environment variable when run the development server.

 ```shell
 API_URL=http://localhost:8000 pnpm dev